ADGEfficiency/teaching-monolith/misc/dsr-day-one.md

 [My blog](https://adgefficiency.com/)

+> If you write about your passion, you will never lose enthusiasm because you are creating a little corner of the internet that’s yours, you made it, you made it beautiful, and now it’s also available for everyone else, but even if no one shows up, it stands on its own.

-Your career progress is more about how you present your work, than the work itself
+> Your career progress is more about how you present your work, than the work itself

 Blog = asynchronous, more technical detail, can be updated are re-editied
 - technical blog post (cross entropy etc)